 In order to progress to the MA portion of the Scholars program, all scholars must complete PHIL 696 as an undergraduate in order to graduate with the Bachelor's degree.

-For further guidance, please seek advising with our SF Scholars advisors Dr. Asta and Dr. Jeremy Reid.
+For further guidance, please seek advising with our SF Scholars advisors Dr. Wilcox and Dr. Jeremy Reid.